GreptimeTeam/docs/docs/reference/sql/alter.md

 ALTER TABLE monitor RENAME monitor_new;
 ```

-It just renames the table and doesn't modify the table data at all.
+This command only renames the table; it doesn't modify the data within the table.